nfriend/website-3.0/_drafts/2018-11-16-pdf-gotchas-with-headless-chrome.md

 })
 ```

-There's some downsides to this approach, though:
+There are some downsides to this approach, though:

 - You now need to maintain a system account for logging in to the application for PDF screenshots
 - The extra login step adds quite a bit of time to the PDF generation process